goessl/vector/docs/multiaxis.md

 Handle multiaxis vectors, that for example represent multivariate polynomials.

-Results are returned as `numpy` arrays.
+Tensors are returned as `numpy.ndarray`s.

-Broadcasting happens similar to [`numpy`s broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html), but the axes are matched in ascending order instead of descending order, and the arrays don't get stretched but rather padded with zeros.
+Broadcasting happens similar to [`numpy`s broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html),
+but the axes are matched in ascending order instead of descending order, and the arrays don't get stretched but rather padded with zeros.

 ---